tomkyle/opendata-kulturdenkmale-galerie/README.md

 | Objektnummer     | `int`      | `42758`                                                    |          |
 | Kreis            | `string`   | `Stadt Neumünster`                                         |          |
 | FotoURL          | `string`   | `https://example.org/photo.jpg`                            | no       |

+## Working with the data

+> **Some of the JSON properties are not mandatory.** This means: If the *absence* of a value is to be displayed, the field is not marked with a `null` value, but is *missing* in the object.

+> **Caution with photo URLs:** Some objects provide URLs to photo resources which in fact do not exist.
+The server in these cases does not respond with `404 Not Found` but with `200 OK` instead, sending along a white image with black text *“kein Foto vorhanden”*.

 ## Development